Vanmeeg22/Tableau_Dashboards/README.md

 # Tableau_Dashboards
-This repository contains the datasets and links to the Viz/dashboards created and published in Tableau Public.
+This repository contains the datasets and links to the Vizzes created and published on Tableau Public.
 <br>
 <h3>My Tableau Public Profile Link</h3>